Mechanical EngineerInterview Questions

-Example: “Simply stated, a universal coupling consists of a pair of hinges, connected by a cross shaft.
+Example: “Simply stated, a universal coupling consists of a pair of hinges connected by a cross shaft.
 It is used to connect two shafts whose axes are inclined to each other.
 An example of this would be a car where the driveshaft connects to the rear axle through a universal coupling.”

 Question: Do you prefer to use pneumatics to control the machinery you design, and if so, why?

 Explanation: This is another technical question about a specific topic.
-In this case, not only are you being asked about the issue, but the interviewer also would like to understand the rationale behind your answer.
-During an interview, you should carefully listen to the questions so that your answer addresses everything about which the interviewer is asking.
+In this case, not only are you being asked about the issue, but the interviewer would also like to understand the rationale behind your answer.
+During an interview, you should carefully listen to the questions so your answer addresses everything about which the interviewer is asking.

 Question: Can you explain mechanical refrigeration?

 Example: “Mechanical refrigeration involves removing heat from a specific device or location by utilizing a heat exchange system.
 Typically, the air is removed from the area and condensed.
 The heat from the condensed air is exhausted, and the condensed air, which is cooler, is sent back into the area.
-The refrigeration system can be cyclic, non-cyclic, magnetic, or thermoelectric depending on how the refrigeration is applied.”
+The refrigeration system can be cyclic, non-cyclic, magnetic, or thermoelectric, depending on how the refrigeration is applied.”